Code-Institute-Submissions/ms1-travelsweden/README.md

 <p ><img src="assets/images/lighthouse-scores.jpg">

 From Chrome Developer Tools, this Lighthouse score is based on the hompage while being viewed on desktop.
-I worked hard on ensuring high scores across the site in particularly by putting every image through [Tiny PNG](https://tinypng.com/), and improving SEO scores by adding a meta description to each page.
+I worked hard on ensuring high scores across the site in particular by putting every image through [Tiny PNG](https://tinypng.com/), and improving SEO scores by adding a meta description to each page.

 ## Testing User Stories from User Experience (UX) Section